PontusO/arduino-pico-rp2350/README.md

 [![Release](https://img.shields.io/github/v/release/earlephilhower/arduino-pico?style=plastic)](https://github.com/earlephilhower/arduino-pico/releases)
 [![Gitter](https://img.shields.io/gitter/room/earlephilhower/arduino-pico?style=plastic)](https://gitter.im/arduino-pico/community)

-Raspberry Pi RP2350 Arduino core, for all RP2350 boards
+Raspberry Pi RP2040/RP2350 Arduino core, for all RP2040 and RP2350 boards

-This is a port of the RP2350 to the Arduino ecosystem.
+This BSP is a port of the Arduino Pico framework done by Earle F. Philhower, III to support the new RP2350 processors by Raspberry Pi.
 It uses the bare Raspberry Pi Pico SDK and a custom GCC 12.3/Newlib 4.0 toolchain.

 # Documentation
 See https://arduino-pico.readthedocs.io/en/latest/ along with the examples for more detailed usage information.